visioninhope/foundationallm/docs/development/calling-apis/standard-deployment-local-api-access.md

 ### Script

 Navigate to `/deploy/standard/scripts/Kubectl-Proxy.ps1` or copy the following PowerShell script to your local environment.
 Before running it, ensure that no applications are running on ports 5000-5010.
+To stop the tunnels, press any key in the terminal context where you started the script.

 ```pwsh
 #!/bin/pwsh